 MEA makes formal request to China to help evacuate Indians from Wuhan

-The Ministry of External Affairs has made a formal request to China for facilitating the evacuation of Indians from Wuhan, the epicenter of the novel coronavirus outbreak, the Health Ministry said in a statement on Tuesday.
+The Ministry of External Affairs has made a formal request to China for facilitating evacuation of Indians from Wuhan, the epicentre of novel coronavirus outbreak, the Health Ministry said in a statement on Tuesday.
 The Civil Aviation Ministry will make necessary arrangements for evacuation after the approval of Chinese authorities is received, it said.

+Air India has kept a 423-seater jumbo plane ready in Mumbai for evacuating Indian citizens from Wuhan city, an official source said Tuesday.
+The Indian embassy in Beijing is in contact with the Indian nationals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)